Empowering the Future of Science, Technology and Society

 From the 7th to the 16th of August STeLA will receive students from top universities all over Japan, China, Middle-East, United States, Europe and many more places to discuss technological innovations and leadership.
 Participants will be taught leadership according to the distributed leadership model developed at MIT Sloan School of Management, learning to work together across disciplines and cultures.
 Through intense cooperation you will form a tight network of future leaders in science and technology, with the ability to see global issues from a global perspective.

-The applications for the 2018 Forum are now open.
+The applications for the 2018 Forum have closed.

 We have arranged annual fora in the U.S, Europe, Japan and China since 2007 at some of the worlds best universities like MIT, Stanford, Peking University, TU Delft and the Natural Institution for Youth Education in Japan.